 The Environment Foundation is unique in the ski industry: employee contributions are matched by the Aspen Skiing Company Family Fund and the Aspen Community Foundation.
 A board of directors, comprised of Aspen Skiing Company employees, governs the foundation and decides which projects to fund.
 More than 1,800 employees contribute to the foundation annually.

 Eligible recipients may be private or nonprofit organizations, government agencies or individuals.
 The board of directors evaluates all grant applications first on compliance with the eligibility requirements, then on set selection criteria.
 The board suggests that maximum grant requests not exceed $15,000.
 Grant requests for less than $8,000 are more likely to be funded.

 Applicants can request an electronic grant application, eligibility guidelines or more information from Matthew Hamilton.
-The Foundation conducts two grant cycles annually, with deadlines of March 1 and November 1 (approximate, contact Matthew Hamilton to confirm).
+The Foundation conducts two grant cycles annually, with deadlines of March 1 and late October (approximate, contact Matthew Hamilton to confirm).
 Completed applications should be emailed to Matthew Hamilton.